Imagine Flint will create a blueprint for our future - a new Master Plan that that will guide the City for the next 20 years.

 A Master Plan is a blueprint for the future.
 It is a comprehensive, community visions that is intended to guide the City for the next 20 years.
 The Master Plan will result in a set of policies that direct future growth and development.
 These policies, required by state law, lay the ground work for future growth and development.
 Additionally, the creation of a Plan can lead to potential strategies that will help effectively guide City leaders with making substantive and thoughtful decisions for the community.

-Read on, or click here to learn more about the roles of the Planning Commission, Steering Committee and Advisory Groups.
+Read on, or click here to learn more about the roles of the Planning Commission, Steering Committee and Community Engagement involved during the planning process.

 What are the contents of a Master Plan?